David Wojcinski: Career

 Wojcinski made his debut in 1998.
 He won the club's Most Improved Player award for 2004.

 In 2007 he returned from a serious knee injury to play a major part for the Geelong side with his pace off half back.
 He was rewarded with a premiership medal in September.

 After injuring a tendon in his right finger during a 2008 pre-season practice match against the Richmond Tigers, Wojcinski found he required surgery to his little finger.
 He made a quick recovery from this surgery, playing against Essendon in Round 2.
 Whilst 2008 begun well for Wojcinski, Round 15 saw him injure an Achilles tendon, ruling him out until the Preliminary final against the Western Bulldogs more than two months later.
 His lack of match fitness jeopardized his selection for the Grand Final side, which was announced on 25 September 2008.
 The selection left Wojcinski out of the starting 22, and as an emergency, Paul Chapman was chosen over him after returning from his own injury.
 Mark Thompson, coach of the Geelong Cats, confirmed the reason for "Wojo" missing out was simply due to his bad run with injury.
 He quoted "fit and in good form he's (Wojcinski) in our best 22, no doubt.
 And everybody in the room, everybody that knows Geelong would know that,".

 David overcame the disappointment of missing out on Grand Final selection in 2008 to produce career best form over the following years.
 He rightfully won his spot back in the 2009 Grand Final as Geelong came from behind to beat St. Kilda and win their second premiership in three years.
 In 2011, David was one of only a handful of players to add a third premiership medal to his collection, as Geelong overpowered Collingwood in the final quarter of the Grand Final to be runaway victors.
 David's dash off half back and his 'take them on' attitude was a key component in Geelong's success, and during his career was one of the fastest and most exciting players to watch with his electrifying speed both from the half-back flank and through the midfield.

+In 2012 in the Victorian Football League (VFL) when playing a game against Casey Scorpions, he clashed with Jack Viney who he suffered a broken jaw in two places during his debut VFL match.
+In a separate incident, David was charged with striking Viney, which resulted in a four-match suspension.

 David finished 2011 on 199 games and took until Round 11 2012 to play his 200th.
 He went on to play only 3 more games that season before announcing his retirement after the elimination final loss to Fremantle Football Club.
 He did, however, play a crucial role in the Cats VFL Premiership that same year, putting the icing on the cake of an excellent football career.